KrishnaMargali99/Dish-Reviews-as-a-Service-on-AWS/README.md

 # Dish-Reviews-as-a-Service-on-AWS

 This a Full stack cloud application built using AWS The below is the Technology Stack.
-FOr full details, please check final_report.pdf

 Google App Engine -AWS
 MongoDB